By Sally Kenney

 I am so grateful to be a part of these three girls’ lives.
 I am in awe of the work that Peter and the staff do.
 I am inspired by what Paula has led us all to do.
 I am determined to appreciate my own great privilege and continue to find ways to contribute or as Paula would say, add value.

-In my case I arranged to lecture to the University of Nairobi Law faculty and brought along four students who saw a college campus for the first time.
+In my case, I arranged to lecture to the University of Nairobi Law faculty and brought along four students who saw a college campus for the first time.
 I loved listening to the buzz of them talking on the way back, and watching their delight in having tea with the Dean.

-On safari I loved seeing birds and wild dogs.
+On safari, I loved seeing birds and wild dogs.
 (I enjoyed less hearing them pant around my tent at night.)
 I loved talking for hours with Peter and Muthoga about their lives, how the children view us, and their hopes for Kenya’s new government.

-Deep connections to people
+Deep connections with people

 But in the end, what I most treasure is the memory of Eddah on my lap, watching Cynthia’s poise in introducing herself in church, witnessing this watchful girl laugh out loud or devour her new copy of The Hunger Games, and seeing Sharon’s tears when we surprised her with a visit to her school.
-What deep connections we make by doing this work.
+What deep connections do we make by doing this work?
 How lucky we are to have these people in our lives.